PaulSHahn/emacssetup/README.md

 # Packages installed with this setup

-There are so many options and packages to configure an *emacs* setup.
-It is dizzying nowadays.
+There are many options and packages available in modern *emacs*.
+It is dizzying.
+Many compete with each other to do similar tasks, but in different ways.
+These packages will often conflict with each other.
+It is best to install and use one new thing at a time.
+Learn what it can do for you and make sure it is not causing any issues before installing the next package.
+It is a trial and error process.

 Below I describe the packages currently used in this setup and where you can go to get more information about them.

 ## company & company-box
 **company** is a text auto-completion framework for *emacs*. *company* provides a pluggable search framework for auto-complete results.
 See: <https://company-mode.github.io/>.

 **company-box** Extends company to support the display of icons in-line with text results.
 See: <https://github.com/sebastiencs/company-box>.

 ## async

-**async** supports running code asyncronously, which lets elisp cooperatively switch between running processes whenever a process blocks on I/O, similar to Node.js or Python asyncio.
+**async** supports running code asyncronously, which lets elisp cooperatively switch between running processes whenever a process blocks on I/O. This is similar to Node.js or Python asyncio.
 See: <https://github.com/jwiegley/emacs-async>.

 ## window-numbering